 In response to input received at the community conference and the open houses, a series of workshops will be held, beginning early 2007, to provide additional information on those issues which appeared to be at the forefront within the community.
 It is anticipated these workshops will focus on items including:

-which appeared to be at the forefront within the community.
-It is anticipated thes focus on items including: the urban containment boundary (UCB); growth centres and densification; affordable housing; and public transit and trailways.
+- □ the urban containment boundary (UCB);

+- □ growth centres and densification;

+- □ affordable housing; and

+- □ public transit and trailways.

 Other